Patience Island: History

 Patience Island was a gift from the Narragansett Indians to Roger Williams (c.
 1603–1683), the founder of the Colony of Rhode Island and Providence Plantations, forerunner of the State of Rhode Island.
-To memorize the names of Patienmce Island and other nearby islands, Colonial school children often recited the poem: "Patience, Prudence, Hope, and Despair.
+To memorize the names of Patience Island and other nearby islands, Colonial school children often recited the poem: "Patience, Prudence, Hope, and Despair.
 And the little Hog over there."

 By the mid-17th century, the Patience Island Farm was in operation, and it covered approximately 200 acre of the 247 acre island.
 British forces burned the farm buildings during the American Revolutionary War (1775–1783).
 After the war, the buildings were rebuilt and the farm resumed operations.

 By the late 18th century, oyster beds were leased in the upper Narrgansett Bay, and probably around that time a house was constructed along the northwest shore of Patience Island for a watchman who monitored the oyster beds.
 The foundation of the house has survived in good condition as an archaeological site.

 Eventually the island came into the possession of Arthur Steere (1865–1943), a Rhode Island politician, businessman, and landowner.
 Although Steere never lived on the island, his descendants Earle and Clark Steere of The Warwick Cove Marina were the last people to live in the farmhouse on the island.

 The farm survived until the early 20th century.
 During the 1960s, construction of a summer resort colony on the island began.
 It was never completed, but the construction work inflicted a considerable amount of damage to the sites of the early farm buildings.